1. SKIN & SOFT TISSUE INFECTIONS

 Methicillin-resistant Staphylococcus aureus (MRSA) abscess of the neck.
 (From Edward Wright, MD; reproduced, with permission, from Usatine RP, Smith MA, Mayeaux EJ Jr, Chumley H, Tysinger J. The Color Atlas of Family Medicine.
 McGraw-Hill, 2009.)

 Cultures of the wound or abscess material will almost always yield the organism.
 In patients with systemic signs of infection, blood cultures should be obtained because of potential bacteremia, endocarditis, osteomyelitis, or metastatic seeding of other sites.
 Patients who are bacteremic should have blood cultures taken early during therapy to exclude persistent bacteremia, an indicator of severe or complicated infection.

 Proper drainage of abscess fluid or other focal infections is the mainstay of therapy.
 Incision and drainage alone is highly effective for the treatment of most uncomplicated cutaneous abscesses.
 A small benefit can be obtained from the addition of antimicrobials following incision and drainage.
 In areas where methicillin resistance among community S aureus isolates is high, recommended oral antimicrobials agents include clindamycin, 300 mg three times daily; trimethoprim-sulfamethoxazole, given in two divided doses based on 5–10 mg/kg/day of the trimethoprim component; or doxycycline or minocycline, 100 mg twice daily.
 When the risk of methicillin resistance is low or methicillin susceptibility has been confirmed by testing of the isolate, consider dicloxacillin or cephalexin, 500 mg four times a day (see Table 33–1).
 Seven days of treatment are sufficient in most cases.

-For complicated infections with extensive cutaneous or deep tissue involvement or ...
+For complicated infections with extensive ...